 The secured socket shell is a network protocol that allows two computers to communicate and reliably share data.

-Webmasters and Database Administrators often use SSH to log in to a remote computer and perform tasks on the server from anywhere.
-The fantastic thing with SSH is that it’ll you to perform these tasks as if you’re physically in front of the server.
+Webmasters and Database Administrators often use SSH to log into a remote computer and perform tasks on the server from anywhere.
+It’s basically the same as hooking up a monitor and a keyboard to the server.

-To check the version your MySQL is running, type and execute mysql -v in the command line.
+To check the version your MySQL is running, type and execute mysql -V (note the uppercase V) in the command line.

-As you could see, the MySQL version for this system is 5.6.38.
+As you can see, the MySQL version for this system is 10.4.12.